American and Bermudan options in currency markets under proportional transaction costs: Pricing and hedging for the seller

 \begin{example} \upshape Consider a single-step model with four nodes at time~$1$, that is, $\Omega=\{\omega_{1},\omega_{2},\omega_{3},\omega _{4}\}$, and three assets.
-We take asset~3 to be a cash account with zero interest rate, assume the cash prices of assets 1 and 2 in a friction-free market to be
+We take asset~3 to be a cash account with zero interest rate, take the cash prices of assets 1 and 2 in a friction-free market in Table~\ref{tab:1}, and introduce transaction costs at the rate $k=\frac{1}{6}$ in a similar manner as in Example~\ref{Exl:1}, with the matrix-valued exchange rate process